AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ### Create audiences {#create-audience}

 The re-engagement scenarios use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
-Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].
+Audiences can be created in multiple ways in [!DNL Adobe Experience Platform].

 For more information on how to create an audience, read the [audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).